 This satirical cult film stars Natasha Lyonne as Megan Bloomfield and Clea Duvall as Graham Eaton.
 “But I’m A Cheerleader” was written by Bryan Wayne Peterson and directed by Jamie Babbit.
 At the start of the film Lyonne’s character is given an intervention by her friends and family, declaring her a lesbian and informing her she’ll be attending a conversion camp.
 At this conversion camp, she meets Graham, and as the film depicts some of the “patients” accepting their sexuality, it’s Megan who takes time.
 Eventually, like every good rom-com, Megan embarks on a path to win back her love interest, Graham.
 The comedy concludes with both a happy ending for Megan and Graham, as well as Megan and her family.

-“But I’m A Cheerleader” is streaming on Peacock.
+“But I’m A Cheerleader” is streaming on Prime Video, Peacock, The Criterion Channel, Tubi and Roku.

 “Alex Strangelove” (2018)